Retirement Plan Options for S-Corps

 However, there are some limitations (it is the IRS we’re dealing with after all).

-• That $61k limit is further limited to 25% of the employee’s compensation, so in order to hit the $61k max for yourself (or an employee) you have to be paying yourself $244,000 (or more specifically, paying yourself $183k and putting an additional $61k into the SEP).
+- The SEP contribution is further limited to 25% of the employee’s compensation.
 That said, you certainly don’t have to hit the limit, so you get to put 25% of your salary into the SEP, regardless of what that number is.
 Again, not a huge drawback in our opinion.

 Savings Incentive Match Plan for Employees (SIMPLE)